alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 The installation will ask you to hit ENTER shortly after starting, so don't get up just yet.

-Finally, run the final few command *one by one* to add linuxbrew to your `PATH`.
+Finally, run the final few command *one by one* to add Linuxbrew to your `PATH`.
 The `PATH` is essentially a list of locations for your terminal to find installed programs in.
 Without this step, you won't easily be able to run your tools, they'll be installed but will only run if you 'point' directly at them.

 ```terminal
 test -d ~/.linuxbrew && eval $(~/.linuxbrew/bin/brew shellenv)